FStanczyk/HardcoreGamble/README.txt

 HardcoreGamble is an ultra high-risk gambling platform.
+!Testing from command line requires Brownie framework!
+It is yet not finished, please feel free to propose some changes (my main focus might be the safety).
+Some tests can be done from folder "tests" using >>brownie test

 The rules are:
     * The winner will be always the one who put the biggest amount of ether into the pool